bajo1207/Integration-Tests-on-Serverless-Platforms/README.md

 # Integration Tests on Serverless Platforms

-A benchmark of different tools for integration testing in serverless.
+— A benchmark of different tools for integration testing in serverless.

 * [aws_dynamodb](https://github.com/bajo1207/Integration-Tests-on-Serverless-Platforms/tree/main/aws_dynamodb), [azure_cosmosdb](https://github.com/bajo1207/Integration-Tests-on-Serverless-Platforms/tree/main/azure_cosmosdb) and [google_firestore](https://github.com/bajo1207/Integration-Tests-on-Serverless-Platforms/tree/main/google_firestore) contains the respective todo applications and serverless frameworks for wich the bechmark was created.
-The to do application is created as equally as possible for all the providers, as shown in the picture below.
+The todo application is created as equally as possible for all the providers, as shown in the picture below.

-* The applications is tested using jenkins continous integration server.
-The jenkins server can be found in [jenkins_container](https://github.com/bajo1207/Integration-Tests-on-Serverless-Platforms/tree/main/jenkins_container).
+* The applications are tested using Jenkins continuous integration server.
+The Jenkins server can be found in [jenkins_container](https://github.com/bajo1207/Integration-Tests-on-Serverless-Platforms/tree/main/jenkins_container).

-* The python container used to execute the tests within the jenkins container can be found in [python_container](https://github.com/bajo1207/Integration-Tests-on-Serverless-Platforms/tree/main/python_container).
+* The python container used to execute the tests within the Jenkins container can be found in [python_container](https://github.com/bajo1207/Integration-Tests-on-Serverless-Platforms/tree/main/python_container).

 * The analysis of the benchmark can be found in [data_analysis](https://github.com/bajo1207/Integration-Tests-on-Serverless-Platforms/tree/main/data_analysis).